ProgNovel/prognovel-contents/novels/yashura-legacy/contents/volume-1/chapter-4.md

 “Young master, someone trying to get you cuckolded?” licking his fingers for some leftover rendang sauce, Snake asked from the side.

 Shira shook his head.
 “Cuckold is a very strong word.
-That girl didn’t even consider me from the beginning.
-It’s not like we're a married couple yet.”
+That girl Bhela didn’t even consider me from the beginning.
+It’s all just formalities, sooner or later they’re going to announce it was a mistake and people would forget about it..”

 He then came to pick the spoiled beef and mourned, “ah… my poor rendang.”